micheleriva/personal-website/posts/2020-08-21-my-dream-programming-language.md

 }
 ```

-If a runtime error occurs, **Infer** will let you know by returning a struct containing the reason of the error and the passed arguments (incredibly useful for debug).
+If a runtime error occurs, **Inferi** will let you know by returning a struct containing the reason of the error and the passed arguments (incredibly useful for debug).

 You can also implement the **monadic failure handling** yourself: